Busting the Common Myths Associated with Muscle Tone

 There are no secrets about which exercises or diets improve muscle tone just the plain, simple science behind body composition.
 If you burn more calories than you consume you will gain body mass, if you burn fewer calories than you consume you will lose body mass.

-What is Muscle Tone ?
-Frequently Asked Questions
+Muscle Tone: Frequently Asked Questions (FAQ)

 The correct answer is all exercises tone and bulk.
 Whether you gain weight or lose weight depends entirely on diet.
 You can perform any exercise if your are trying to tone provided you consume less calories than you burn.

-How do you Improve Low Muscle Tone ?
+How do you Improve Low Muscle Tone?

 If your body fat percentage is high, you can improve your muscle tone by losing body fat which requires a sustained caloric deficit and usually occurs at 1-2 pounds per week.